 writer, editor, journalist and author (and a natural-born sceptic)

-My first piece as a freelance science writer – a short article on optical illusion – was published in a national weekly on 13 May 1956 when I had just turned 14.
+My first piece as a freelance writer – a short article on optical illusion – was published in a national weekly on 13 May 1956 when I had just turned 14.

-Since then, I have regularly been writing on matters related to science, technology, environment and health right through my high school and college days to this day.
-So far, I have published 1000+ non-technical general-interest articles in major national and international newspapers and magazines; and 20+ popular-science books (internationally in many English editions and in 14 languages other than English).
-Not even bothering to count numerous education articles I wrote for The Educational Magazine and Education Victoria (two Education Department of Victoria publications which I also edited from 1982 to 1990) and The Times Educational Supplement (which has now become TES Magazine), and brochures and booklets I wrote for corporate clients.
+Since then, I have regularly been writing on matters related to science, technology, environment, health and education right through my high school and college days to this day.
+So far, I have published 1000+ non-technical general-interest articles in major national and international newspapers and magazines (including New Scientist, UK); and 20+ popular-science books (internationally in many English editions and in 14 languages other than English).
+Not even bothering to count numerous education articles I wrote for The Educational Magazine and Education Victoria (two Education Department of Victoria publications which I also edited from 1982 to 1990) and The Times Educational Supplement (which has now become TES Magazine), and brochures and booklets for government and corporate clients.

 For some 45 years of this period, I was in demanding full-time jobs (mostly in journalism and publishing, some of these jobs also involved writing) but that didn’t stop me moonlighting as a freelance science writer.
 Science writing has never been my profession, only a hobby.
 A highly satisfying one, I must say.